 - Has a valid United States Social Security number

-Currently, 32 states have implemented the nurse licensure compact.
-The necessary legislation has been passed in a further two states, and they are in the process of implementation.
+Currently, 38 states have implemented the nurse licensure compact and one state has implemented it partially.
+The necessary legislation has been passed in a further three states, and they are in the process of implementation.

 The nurse licensure compact applies only to registered nurses and licensed practical nurses.
-The NCSBN approved a Compact for Advanced Practice Registered Nurses in 2015, but it will only be implemented once legislation has been passed in 10 states.
-So far, only two states have the necessary legislation in place.
+The NCSBN adopted model legislation for the Compact for Advanced Practice Registered Nurses in 2020, but it will only be implemented once legislation has been passed in seven states.
+So far, only one state has the necessary legislation in place.

 Advantages of the Nurse Licensure Compact

-State boards of nursing issue nursing licenses in terms of state legislation, and a nurse may only provide nursing services to patients located within that state.
+State boards of nursing issue nursing licenses in terms of state legislation, and previously nurses could only provide nursing services to clients living in the states where they held a license.
 Here are the advantages of the nurse licensure compact.

-- Streamlines licensure to employment.
-Before the nurse licensure compact was introduced, nurses needed to apply for a license in each state where they wanted to work.
-This was also the case in non-compact states, which is costly and time-consuming.
+- Streamlines employment, without waiting for licensure.
+Before the nurse licensure compact was introduced, nurses needed to apply for and obtain a license if they wanted to work in another state.
+This is still the case in non-compact states and is costly and time-consuming.
 There are fees for the license application, license verification, and a criminal background check.
 Then weeks or even months could pass before the license is issued.

 - Employers can fill positions quickly.
 Under the NLC agreement, nurses can start work in any compact state right away.
-Employers and nurses can take advantage of this NLC provision and can get the right qualifications to fill a vacant position quickly.
+Employers can take advantage of the NLC provision to get vacant positions filled quickly by nurses with the necessary qualifications.

 - Addresses nursing shortage.
 Under the NLC, nurses can also work in areas right across the border from where they live without having to apply for another license in the neighboring state.
 This can contribute to improved service delivery, especially in community health services in rural areas where there is often a shortage of nurses.